vinaydt/SATSolver/ReadMe.txt

 Vinay Bangalore Srikanth - A53219777

-This file would be updated with the file names of Petitie benchmark for DPLL Algorithm output shortly.
+This file would be updated with the file names of Petite benchmark for the output of DPLL algorithm shortly.

 The codebase is present inside Parse folder.
 It consists of following classes -
  - Varaiable